-During the reporting period, LED notified Bell of their default of the CEA.
-Subsequent to the report date, LED terminated the CEA for cause and demanded accelerated reimbursement from the company.
+Prior to the reporting period, LED notified Bell of their default of the CEA.
+During the reporting period, LED terminated the CEA for cause and demanded accelerated reimbursement from the company.
 Thereafter, Bell petitioned for declaratory judgment against LED regarding whether the company defaulted under this Cooperative Endeavor Agreement; LED filed a reconventional demand for accelerated recovery for default, reimbursement for equipment purchases, damages for converting the public facility to another use and all other provable damages.